-Pennsylvania’s Unemployment Rate Falls To 5.4 Percent in January, Lowest Since March 2020
+Pennsylvania’s unemployment rate falls to 5.4 percent in January, lowest since March 2020

-Harrisburg – The Pennsylvania Department of Labor & Industry (L&I) recently released its preliminary employment figures for January 2022, showing the state’s unemployment rate down one-tenth of a percentage point to 5.4 percent.
+HARRISBURG — The state Department of Labor & Industry (L&I) recently released its preliminary employment figures for January 2022, showing the state’s unemployment rate down one-tenth of a percentage point to 5.4 percent.

 Pennsylvania’s civilian labor force — the estimated number of residents working or looking for work — increased 4,000 over the month.
 The employment count rose 13,000, to 6,030,000, while resident unemployment declined 9,000, to 341,000.